beyond-all-reason/spring/doc/site/articles/netcode-overview.markdown

 ### Tradeoffs involved
 The **benefits** of this setup are:
-* extrmely small bandwidth use (remember Recoil has its roots in Total Annihilation back from 1997)
+* extremely small bandwidth use (remember Recoil has its roots in Total Annihilation back from 1997)
 * small replay size
 * you cannot easily cheat by modifying your own gamestate (cheat engine style), since there are no inputs that will replicate that on the server.
 * the server doesn't need to simulate a game, since clients already do.
 This makes hosting much easier.
 See [the dedicated server article]({{ site.baseurl }}{% link guides/headless-and-dedi.markdown %}).